Forest Management

 Stephen Boyce.
 Suggests methods by which forest managers can help landowners & consumers identify and further their common goals during a period when non-tangible demands, such as biodiversity and aesthetics, are competing with traditional forest products.
 Compilation of concepts, biological relationships, and procedures used to organize forested landscapes for combinations of goods, services and effects.
 Covers investments for biological diversity, timber production, wilderness effects, recreational opportunities, aesthetic values, and habitats for endangered plants and animals.
 Written for all who benefit from forested landscapes.
 6-1/2 x 9-1/2, 239p, 1995.

-GEOGRAPHIC INFORMATION SYSTEMS: Applications in Forestry and Natural Resources Management
+GEOGRAPHIC INFORMATION SYSTEMS: Applications in Natural Resource Management (2/e)

 REMOTE SENSING FOR SUSTAINABLE FOREST MANAGEMENT